Knowing how to roll shirt sleeves makes a considerable difference in the silhouette of your outfit.

 - Using a similar width, repeat a second time with the folded cuff.

-This roll ends below the elbow and is perfect for a day out with the family – with a dress shirt and your favorite denim.
-The only problem is that it comes undone quite easily.
+This roll ends below the elbow and is perfect for a day out with the family.
+The only setback is that it comes undone quite easily.

 - Using the cuff as a measuring point, fold the cuff once.